Pneumonia in Children

 How is pneumonia diagnosed in a child?

-Your child’s healthcare provider can usually diagnose pneumonia with a thorough health
+Your child’s healthcare provider can often diagnose pneumonia with a full health history

-history and physical exam of your child.
-He or she may include these tests to confirm
+and physical exam.
+They may include these tests to confirm the diagnosis:

 the amount of carbon dioxide and oxygen in the blood.